Big, Fat Lies About Cellulite Treatments

-Put simply, cellulite is just an overgrowth of fat that happens because of two natural phenomena: the production of fat signalled by the hormone estrogen, and the weakening of our connective tissues (collagen) in the skin as we age.
+Put simply, cellulite is just an overgrowth of fat that happens because of two natural phenomena: the production of fat signaled by the hormone estrogen, and the weakening of our connective tissues (collagen) in the skin as we age.

 We get a lot of questions about cellulite treatments at Peach and we wanted to share the misconceptions about these treatments and expose the false claims.
 There are treatments that are applied to the skin’s surface and some that work underneath the surface of the skin.